glennkroegel/pytorch-starlightcurves/notes.md

 - I resampled the data and aggregated by mean.
 Number of samples per object follows a distribution, even within measurement windows.
 - I disabled bias
 - scaling the two bands as either x/max for each or as the ratio between them, can probably lead to different interpretation.
+- scaling: x/x_max where x_max is maximum for all measurements in all bands not just one.
+So not 2x xmaxs.
+Maintains relative strengths.
+- scaling: x/x_max_band where we use respective max for each band.
+Lose relative strength but keep trends - can see when not correlated.
+- scaling: log magnitude - easier to train - centred around zero but is not magnitude/distance invariant - closer objects less comparable to same objects at distance.

 # Astronomy
 - Explain flux over error and MJD